eProsima/Fast-DDS-docs/docs/fastdds/transport/tcp/tls.rst

 *Fast DDS* allows configuring TCP Transports to use TLS (Transport Layer Security).
-In order to set up TLS, the :ref:`transport_tcp_transportDescriptor` must have its ``apply_security`` data member set to ``true``, and its ``tls_config`` data member filled with the desired configuration on the :ref:`transport_tcp_transportDescriptor`.
+In order to set up TLS, the :ref:`transport_tcp_transportDescriptor` must have its ``apply_security`` data member set to ``true``, and its ``tls_config`` data member filled with the desired configuration on the TransportDescriptor.
 The following is an example of configuration of TLS on the *TCP server*.

 +--------------------------------------------------+